 Continuity of care.Continuity of data.

-Trusted by global health organizations
+Trusted by humanitarian orgs, Ministries of Health, and global health programs

 The tools are deployed.
 The data still isn't flowing.